AmitKus/NeurIPS2019/notes/Day5_Thursday.md

 Surya Ganguli (Stanford)\
 David Sussillo (Google Inc.)

+Why should biological and artifical networks be similar?

+Evidence OF BOTH UNIVERSALITY AND INDIVIDUALITY.

 [Better Transfer Learning with Inferred Successor Maps](https://nips.cc/Conferences/2019/ScheduleMultitrack?event=15885)\
 Tamas Madarasz (University of Oxford)\
 Tim Behrens (University of Oxford)

 [A unified theory for the origin of grid cells through the lens of pattern formation](https://nips.cc/Conferences/2019/ScheduleMultitrack?event=15886)\